 - Then add chopped zucchini flesh, onion, red bell pepper, dill, basil, seasoning and herbs and bring to a boil.
 Then reduce heat and let simmer until almost cooked (approx. 15 min).
 Add a little bit of water if needed to prevent burning.

 - Once stuffing is cooked, fill in each zucchini round with it (heaping).
 If stuffing seems ‘’water-y’ – that’s even better - that way meal will not get dry when placed in the oven.

-- Place stuffed zucchini in baking dish and bake until top stuffing gets crispy (approx. 10 miin the oven.
+- Place stuffed zucchini in baking dish and bake until top stuffing gets crispy (approx. 10 min) on the oven on 200C/400F.